-This is a powerful and noisy machine with a sophisticated hydraulic system, but surprisingly easy to operate.
-However, before starting the engine and starting to grind, it is important to prepare the area for stompectomy.
+Stump grinding is a powerful and noisy process, but surprisingly easy to operate.
+Before starting the engine and beginning to grind, it is important to prepare the area for stompectomy.
 Use the hydraulic lever to raise the cutting wheel until it is a few inches above the stump.
-Crushing stumps and removing stumps come with their pros and cons.